-Lesbian Pulp Fiction: The Beebo Brinker Chroniclesby Kia Corthron
+Lesbian Pulp Fiction: The Beebo Brinker Chroniclesby Kara Lee Corthron

 Ann Bannon, dubbed the “Queen of Lesbian Pulp Fiction,” began writing her first novel at twenty-two, a newlywed suburban homemaker fresh out of college.
 Two years later the book, Odd Girl Out, was published by Gold Medal Press.
 It became the second best selling paperback of 1957, a fact unknown to the author until thirty years later.
 At a time when what was considered respectable fiction would only appear in hardcover, Gold Medal mass produced mainstream romances, westerns, detective stories, westerns, sci-fi and lesbian fiction.
 The Beebo Brinker Chronicles, an adaptation of three books by Ann Bannon, premieres September 27th at the 4th Street Theatre in Manhattan.
 I began the interview by asking co-writers Linda S. Chapman and Kate Moira Ryan where they met (and hereafter I will disappear).

 Linda S. Chapman: Kate was still a grad student at Columbia.

 Chapman: Yeah, what year would that have been?